The Temporary Scrappy

 - This also happened when Captain America was replaced by his Anti-Hero Substitute, the former enemy Superpatriot.
 The new Cap was shown as a tool of the government first and an uncontrollable violent man later, while good ol' Steve Rogers took a black suit to remain playing hero.

 - This is often done in The Beano, with the Temporary Scrappy being Always Someone Better for an attribute that defines one of the regular characters.

 - An episode of Lost in Space had The Robotoid, played by Robby the Robot, being better than the Robinsons' own Robot at nearly everything.
 It was, of course, evil, and The Robot had to save the day.

 - Interestingly, Robby the Robot was used in a similar manner on The Addams Family, where he was doing the same thing to Lurch.

-- Adam Mitchell joins the Ninth Doctor and Rose Tyler at the end of 'Dalek.'
+- Doctor Who: Adam Mitchell joins the Ninth Doctor and Rose Tyler at the end of 'Dalek.'
 He is promptly ejected from the TARDIS at the end of the next episode, 'The Long Game,' after trying to bring future technology to himself in the past (which is, y'know, really bad, according to the meddlesome, time-travelling alien whose sum total of instructions to you about time travel were "run around and do crazy, stupid stuff.").
 Russell T. Davies explained in an interview that he "always wanted to do a show with someone who was a rubbish companion."

 - In Buffy the Vampire Slayer, Wesley Windham Pryce was intended to be a Temporary Scrappy (he was even named Wesley) and killed off in the Graduation episode.
 However, he accidentally became popular, joined the cast of spin-off Angel, Took a Level in Badass, and stayed on the show until the final episode.